GraemeMalcolm/data-engineer/Instructions/Labs/02-Analyze-data-with-sql.md

     The script is designed to query comma-delimited (CSV) data rather then JSON, so you need to make a few modifications before it will work successfully.

-4. Modify the script to:
+4. Modify the script as follows (replacing *datalakexxxxxxx* with the name of your data lake storage account) to:
     - Remove the parser version parameter.
     - Add parameters for field terminator, quoted fields, and row terminators with the character code *0x0b*.
     - Format the results as a single field containing the JSON row of data as an NVARCHAR(MAX) string.